kubernetes/website/docs/concepts/cluster-administration/cloud-providers.md

 `http://foo.bar:xxx`.

-In environments that use path based endpoints and Kubernetes is using the older auto-detection logic a `BS API version autodetection failed.` error will be returned on attempting volume detachment.
+In environments that use path based endpoints and Kubernetes is using the older auto-detection logic a `BS API version autodetection failed.` Error will be returned on attempting volume detachment.
 To workaround this issue it is possible to force the use of Cinder API version 2 by adding this to the cloud provider configuration: